 You can control access to your Oracle Autonomous Data Warehouse by setting network access control lists (ACLs).
 Access control lists specify client IP addresses that are allowed to connect to an Oracle Autonomous Data Warehouse instance and block all other IP addresses.

-- Autonomous data warehouse
+- Autonomous Data

 With Oracle Analytics Cloud you also get flexible service management capabilities, including fast setup, easy scaling and patching, and automated lifecycle management.